astronautyates/machine_learning_with_apache_airflow_and_snowpark/quickstartmarkdown.md

 cd airflow-snowparkml-demo
 ```

-Since we're using so many different tools installed via the requirements/packages files, it's worth going through them so you understand the systems being used in the 'Customer Analytics' DAG
+Since we're using so many different tools installed via the requirements/packages files, it's worth going through them so you understand the systems being used in the 'Customer Analytics' DAG.

 Repository Contents Overview: